swimmingly/swimmingly.github.io/_pages/other/overview.md

 A society controls (governs) the use of force within it through its state.
 A state consists of the institutions of legislation, defense, and adjudication, _whatever forms they take_.

 Here is America's problem.
 We have an individualist politics and way of life.
 But we have a collectivist form of government: the centralized state at federal, state, and local levels.
-The Founders made the universal mistake of assuming a state must be centralized.
 This collectivist contradiction causes our political and social strife.

 In a centralized state, each individual delegates his power to representatives by voting or submission.
 Delegates meet in central bodies to make decisions collectively for everyone.
 This mixing of political and legal fate contradicts the individualist principles of independence, self-determination, and self-government by exercise of non-negotiable rights.